ori9987/Vi-Stock-Home-Assignment/README.md

     - **Number of Unique Tickers:** 5 - (AAPL, GOOG, BLK, MSFT, TSLA)
     - **Date Range:** From November 9, 2015 to November 2, 2016

-### 3. Data Transformation
+### 2. Data Transformation

-### 5. Structuring the Project

-For complex projects, I prefer to encapsulate my functions within a class structure.
-This approach allows for better organization and modularity.
-By importing relevant data into the class, any changes can be managed in a centralized manner, enhancing maintainability.
+The data transformation process includes several steps to enrich the dataset and prepare it for analysis:
+    Date Parsing: Convert date strings to date objects, using the legacy time parser policy for compatibility.
+    Adding Calculated Columns: Add columns for previous close price, daily return, and trading frequency.
+    Aggregating Data: Calculate average daily returns, identify the most frequently traded stock, determine the most volatile stock, and find the top N days with       the highest 30-day returns.

-### 6. Deployment
+### 3. Deployment
 The final step involves deploying the transformation logic to the cloud.
-This ensures that the data is accessible and can be processed efficiently in a scalable environment.

-## Conclusion
+Provided in the repo the CloudFormation_template I used to deployed and test on my on environment.